Frying: Variations

-Unlike water, fats can reach temperatures much higher than 100°C (212°F) before boiling.
+Unlike water, fats can reach temperatures much higher than 100 °C (212 °F) before boiling.
 This paired with their heat absorption properties, neutral or desired taste, and non-toxicity, makes them uniquely valuable in cooking, especially frying.
 As a result, they are used in a wide variety of cuisines.
-A further advantage comes from fat's potential reusability; a pot of water used to heat potatoes will be full of starch and potentially bacteria, whereas a pot of oil used for the same purpose could be filtered, cooled, and safely used another day.

 Through frying, one can sear or even carbonize the surface of foods while caramelizing sugars.
 The food is cooked much more quickly and has a characteristic crispness and texture.
 Depending on the food, the fat will penetrate it to varying degrees, contributing richness, lubricity, its own flavour, and calories.

 Frying techniques vary in the amount of fat required, the cooking time, the type of cooking vessel required, and the manipulation of the food.
 Sautéing, stir-frying, pan frying, shallow frying, and deep frying are all standard frying techniques.

 Pan-frying, sautéing, and stir-frying involve cooking foods in a thin layer of fat on a hot surface, such as a frying pan, griddle, wok, or sautee.
 Stir frying involves frying quickly at very high temperatures, requiring that the food be stirred continuously to prevent it from adhering to the cooking surface and burning.

 Shallow frying is a type of pan frying using only enough fat to immerse approximately one-third to one-half of each piece of food; fat used in this technique is typically only used once.
 Deep-frying, on the other hand, involves totally immersing the food in hot oil, which is normally topped up and used several times before being disposed of.
 Deep-frying is typically a much more involved process and may require specialized oils for optimal results.

 Deep frying is now the basis of a very large and expanding worldwide industry.
 Fried products have consumer appeal in all age groups and in virtually all cultures, and the process is quick, can easily be made continuous for mass production, and the food emerges sterile and dry, with a relatively long shelf life.
 The end products can then be easily packaged for storage and distribution.
 Some include potato chips, French fries, nuts, doughnuts, and instant noodles.